Warehouse Inventory16 min readUpdated: January 2025

 Pillar 3: Cycle Counting Program

 Continuous cycle counting is far more effective than annual physical inventories for maintaining accuracy.
+See when to count and adjust inventory to set the right cadence.

 ABC Classification Strategy